ejbito/ejbito/README.md

 I’m a Computer Science student at RMIT University, with an interest in backend development.

-Currently focus is expanding my knowledge of API development, with emphasis on mastering design patterns and software architecture principles.
+Currently focusig on expanding my knowledge of API development, mastering design patterns, and software architecture principles.